seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Peace, peace, Iras!

 **CLEOPATRA**
-No more, but e’en a woman, and commanded
+No more, but e'en a woman, and commanded
 By such poor passion as the maid that milks
 And does the meanest chares.
 It were for me
 To throw my sceptre at the injurious gods;
 To tell them that this world did equal theirs
-Till they had stol’n our jewel.
-All’s but naught;
+Till they had stol'n our jewel.
+All's but naught;
 Patience is scottish, and impatience does
-Become a dog that’s mad: then is it sin
+Become a dog that's mad: then is it sin
 To rush into the secret house of death,
 Ere death dare come to us?
 How do you, women?
 What, what! good cheer!
 Why, how now, Charmian!
 My noble girls!
 Ah, women, women, look,
-Our lamp is spent, it’s out!
+Our lamp is spent, it's out!
 Good sirs, take heart:
-We’ll bury him; and then, what’s brave,
+We'll bury him; and then, what's brave,
-what’s noble,
+what's noble,
-Let’s do it after the high Roman fashion,
+Let's do it after the high Roman fashion,
 And make death proud to take us.
 Come, away:
 This case of that huge spirit now is cold:
 Ah, women, women! come; we have no friend
 But resolution, and the briefest end.

-*Exeunt; those above bearing off MARK ANTONY ’s body*
+*Exeunt; those above bearing off MARK ANTONY 's body*

 ## ACT V

 ### SCENE I. Alexandria.
-OCTAVIUS CAESAR’s camp.
+OCTAVIUS CAESAR's camp.

 *Enter OCTAVIUS CAESAR, AGRIPPA, DOLABELLA, MECAENAS, GALLUS, PROCULEIUS, and others, his council of war*